LM-Fabs/M365AssessmentFramework/m365-security-assessment/m365-assessment-framework/MANUAL-APP-REGISTRATION-GUIDE.md

    - `[YOUR_REDIRECT_URI]`: URL-encoded redirect URI (e.g., `https%3A//portal.azure.com/`)

 3. Send this URL to the customer's Global Administrator

+**Note**: Admin consent should be granted during the app registration creation process for immediate availability.

 ### Step 7: Customer Admin Consent